 Cellulite is a chemical compound that starts forming after a certain age.
 It hinders the blood flow in the skin, which results in lumps.
 It also causes the skin to swell up.
 As the blood vessels enlarge, the blood vessels become visible under the skin.
 This also causes dark circles under the eyes.

 If you want to fight the development of cellulite in your skin, mix almond oil with coffee grounds and let it sit for a day.
 You can also add honey or avocado oil to the mixture.
 Take the scrub, and apply it to your skin.
 Wash it off after 15 minutes.

 Did you know you can also use coffee as a scrub for your scalp?
 When we go out, our hair catches dirt.
 And if you do not wash them off, it might lead to hair fall.

 But should you rely on only shampoo?
-Try using coffee ground from today.
-Take some coffee ground, and apply them to the scalp.
+Try using coffee grounds from today.
+Take some coffee grounds, and apply them to the scalp.
 Exfoliate the scalp with coffee.
-It will help you kill the dead cells and stimulate hair growth.
+It will help you kill dead cells and stimulate hair growth.

 If you cannot think of good use for the old coffee grounds in your home, you should consider composting them.
 Composting is a natural process that turns natural items, such as food scraps, into a dark, rich material.
 Compost is also referred to as hummus.

 Compost will help the soil in your garden to absorb more nutrients and water.
 This will eventually help the plants grow faster and stay healthy.